mk-fg/name-based-routing-policy-controller/README.rst

     can be less convenient/slow/costly than just dropping these unlucky addrs.

-  When some form of DNS override/filtering is in place, script can be used with ``-Z/--unbound-zone-for`` option to export records for that at any time, selecting strategies from the list above on per-host or per-run basis.
+  When some form of DNS override/filtering is in place, script can be used with ``-Z/--zone-for`` option to export records for that at any time, selecting strategies from the list above on per-host or per-run basis.

-  Option dumps local-zone info to stdout (in Unbound_ resolver format), filtered by regexp for hostname(s) and any policy modifiers.
+  Option dumps local-zone info to stdout (in Unbound_ resolver format by default), filtered by regexp for hostname(s) and any policy modifiers.
   Using larger superset of "all seen" addresses can be useful to schedule these updates less often, and not bother tracking upstream results exactly.